AAnirudh07/MTBench-Test/README.md

 Both models also have long context lengths.

-In effect, this project evalues This project evaluates smaller models on MTBench that claim to be similar in performance to their larger counterparts.
+In effect, this project evaluates smaller models on MTBench that claim to be similar in performance to their larger counterparts.

 ## Code Structure
 The files in the `src/` directory are a minimal rewrite of the original [MTBench codebase](https://github.com/Graph-and-Geometric-Learning/MTBench/tree/mainline), but for the financial domain.